 One task of the mentorate is to give advice to the doctoral student with respect to research.
 This is formally realized by discussing the research plan and the annual reports required for the doctoral program.
 But also in daily research routine the mentors - in particular the supervisor - should be available for discussing questions and problems.

 The mentorate gives advice with regard to selecting the required achievements like courses, possible stays abroad and conferences.
-It takes care, that a balanced selection is chosen from the catalogue of achievements offered in the dissertation program in order to promote the candidate's professional and so-called "key skills".
+It takes care, that a balanced selection is chosen from the catalogue of achievements offered within the graduate school in order to promote the candidate's professional and so-called "key skills".

-The achievements are formally proposed by the mentorate (resp. the supervisor) at the admission to promotion and confirmed by the steering committee.
+The achievements are formally proposed by the mentorate (resp. the supervisor) at the admission to the doctoral exam and confirmed by the steering committee.

-The mentorate also supervises the doctoral student during writing the dissertation.
+The mentorate also supervises the doctoral student during the writing process of the dissertation.
 The target date to submit the dissertation should be arranged in agreement with the mentorate.

 The doctoral student and the mentorate will meet regularly - it is reasonable to do so at least once per semester.